Inria-Empenn/EEG_preprocessing/README.md

 ## Getting the data

-Download data from https://osf.io/qrs4h/ and store it ./data directory.
+Download data from https://osf.io/qrs4h/ and store it `data` directory.
-The channel location file should be also downloaded from https://osf.io/ztw8u/ ChanlocsMaster.mat, and stored in ./data folder.
+The channel location file should be also downloaded from https://osf.io/ztw8u/ ChanlocsMaster.mat, and stored in `data` folder.

 ## Getting the code